hashicorp/terraform-website/content/source/docs/cloud/run/api.html.md

 # The API-driven Run Workflow

-Terraform Enterprise (TFE) has three workflows for managing Terraform runs.
+Terraform Cloud has three workflows for managing Terraform runs.

-- The [UI/VCS-driven run workflow](./ui.html), which is TFE's primary mode of operation.
+- The [UI/VCS-driven run workflow](./ui.html), which is the primary mode of operation.
 - The API-driven run workflow described below, which is more flexible but requires you to create some tooling.
-- The [CLI-driven run workflow](./cli.html), which uses Terraform's standard CLI tools to execute runs in TFE.
+- The [CLI-driven run workflow](./cli.html), which uses Terraform's standard CLI tools to execute runs in Terraform Cloud.

 ## Summary